PayBy/PayBy-inApp-Android/README.md

 #### Step 4: Pay

 Construct a **PayTask** object according to the parameters prepared before.
 It should be noted that the order of the parameters must be as follows: the first parameter is **token**, which represents the order token; the second parameter is **iapDeviceId**, which is used to distinguish the unique identifier of different devices ; The third parameter **iapPartnerId** is used to distinguish the id of different merchants; the fourth parameter is **iapSign**, which represents the signature information, which is the signature information generated after the token, iapDeviceId, iapPartnerId, iapAppId are signed by the private key; the fifth parameter It is **iapAppId**, used to distinguish the id of different apps of the merchant.
 Then initiate the payment by calling its pay method through the initialized PbManager object.
-The first parameter is the PayTask type, the second parameter is a Boolean type, true means **test environment**, and false means **production environment**.
+The first parameter is the PayTask type, the second parameter is an Enum type, the value includes Environment.DEV、Environment.UAT and
+Environment.PRO.

 ```
 PayTask task = PayTask.with(mToken, mIapDeviceId, mPartnerId, mSign, mIapAppId);
-manager.pay(task, isTest);
+manager.pay(task, Environment.DEV);
 ```

 #### Step 5: Get The Payment Result